jordicenzano/serverless-distributed-live-platform/README.md

 After proving the system works we gathered few basic metrics, for that we used 2 types of live streams:

-- **HM**: High motion stream, it is a professionally produced sports VOD stream (that we transformed in a live stream using transmuxing and loop)
+- **HM**: High motion stream, it is a professionally produced 4K HDR sports VOD stream (that we transcoded to the desired settings and converted into a live stream using transmuxing and loop)
   - 2160p@59.94 20Mbps h264-AAC, 2s GOP
 - **LM**: Low motion stream, generated from IPhone Xs with [Larix](https://softvelum.com/larix/) app
   - 2160p@30 12Mbps h264-AAC, 2s GOP